OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 12: Create the `02_silver.silver_sales_transactions` Table**

-  - _Business logic:_ Only positive quantities represent actual sales.
-Filtering and expectations ensure only valid transactions are analyzed.
+  - _Business logic:_ Filter sales records to include only positive quantities (actual sales), and drop records with invalid discounts or missing foreign keys.
+This ensures only valid sales transactions are available for analytics.
-  - _Tip:_ Run the pipeline after this step to validate sales transaction filtering and expectations.

   - [ ] Read from the `live.sales_cleaned_stream`.
   - [ ] Filter to include only records where `quantity > 0`.